worthingtonse/client-prompts/Ideas In Progress/QMAIL/DRD/phase-I-drd.md

 0 | 1 | Number of Key-value pairs
 1 | 2 | Payment Coin Code.
 0006 for Cloudcoin.
 2 | 16 | Payment Locker Code
-3 | Varies | Return Key IDs (columns) One byte per resource in the Resource Table CDFD Key Table above in the Update Directory Service above.
+3 | Varies | Select Column Codes.
+One byte per Column in the Column Code table above.
 4 | 1 | Limit in KB.
 5 | 1 | Page.
 Default is 0
 6 | 3 | Where Clause.
 Directory Key, Comparison Operator ( 0= Not Equal To, 1= Equal To, 2 = Greater than, 3 = Less Than, 4 = Contains, 5 = Does Not Contain), Number (0) or Text (1) field, Number or Text (length varies)